Paying the Land

 The Dene have lived in the vast Mackenzie River Valley since time immemorial, by their account.
 To the Dene, the land owns them, not the other way around, and it is central to their livelihood and very way of being.
 But the subarctic Canadian Northwest Territories are home to valuable resources, including oil, gas, and diamonds.
 With mining came jobs and investment, but also road-building, pipelines, and toxic waste, which scarred the landscape, and alcohol, drugs, and debt, which deformed away of life.

-Joe Sacco is the author of Footnotes in Gaza, for which he received an Eisner Award and the Ridenhour Book Prize, as well as Palestine, Journalism, Safe Area Gorazde ( also an Eisner winner ), and other books.
-His works have been translated into fourteen languages and his comics reporting has appeared in Details, The New York Times Magazine, Time, and Harpers .
+Joe Sacco is the author of Footnotes in Gaza, for which he received an Eisner Award and the Ridenhour Book Prize, as well as Paying the Land, Palestine, Journalism, Safe Area Goražde (also an Eisner winner), and other books.
+His works have been translated into fourteen languages and his comics reporting has appeared in Details, the New York Times Magazine, Time, and Harper's Magazine.
 He lives in Portland, Oregon.